Founder, Your Mind Body Breath

 I turned my attention back to Contemplation, and to the practices that I had learned through my studies which had sustained me through years of hard, long work overseas.

-And that lead me back to the classroom, this time as a Yoga Teacher.
+And that lead me back to the classroom, this time as a Yoga Therapist and teacher.
 I entered private practice as a Certified Yoga Therapist after a 3,000 hour intensive course of study of Asana, Anatomy, Philosophy, and Clinical Practicum.

 I have been teaching yoga and providing Yoga Therapy services for over 15 years now.
 I hold the E-RYT 500 credential with Yoga Alliance, which qualifies me to train others to become Yoga Teachers.
 And I have been conducting that training since 2011, in a School I created which is accredited with Yoga Alliance.

 I am one of six Certified Advanced Contemplative Practice Yoga® Therapists in the USA.
 In addition, I also hold the C-IAYT certification with the International Association of Yoga Therapists.

 This venture -- a website, blog, and online course -- is my venue for bringing all of this to you, virtually, wherever you are and whenever you are ready to learn.